gohugoio/hugo/docs/content/en/variables/page.md

 : returns the site for the first language.
 If this is not a multilingual setup, it will return itself.

 .Summary
 : a generated summary of the content for easily showing a snippet in a summary view.
-The breakpoint can be set manually by inserting <code>&lt;!&#x2d;&#x2d;more&#x2d;&#x2d;&gt;</code> at the appropriate place in the content page.
+The breakpoint can be set manually by inserting <code>&lt;!&#x2d;&#x2d;more&#x2d;&#x2d;&gt;</code> at the appropriate place in the content page, or the summary can be written independent of the page text.
 See [Content Summaries](/content-management/summaries/) for more details.

 .TableOfContents
 : the rendered [table of contents](/content-management/toc/) for the page.